Devp459/Devp459/README.md

 <h1 align="center">Hi 👋 I'm Dev Patel</h1>

-<p><h4> This past summer, I worked as an intern on a research paper focused on solving coded cashing problems.
-We tackled linear equations using Gurobi in Python, an optimization tool that greatly aided our efforts. </h4></p>

 <h3>The projects that I am currently contributing to:</h3>
 <p><a href="https://github.com/Mohpann/AlgoTrading" target="_blank">Algorithmic Trading</a>: A collection of algorithms and strategies for quantitative trading.</p>